DonBatman/mycoins/ReadMe.txt

 05/01/15 ips box now works as intended and is an owned node, only bitcoins are excepted right now
 	updated formspec to show isp's computer's and router's counts withing its range.. improved a few functions.. router is now an owned node
+05/05/15 condensed a lot of code, computers are now upgradeable by adding video cards to the form spec, separated computers into dif
+	files changed some crafting recipes, added video card type check to timer, if not compatible card then computer crashes .. added random numbers to the miner timers of all computers to better simulate luck in the mining process

 Enjoy!! :D